-Figure 1: Machine learning techniques used in bioinformatics and biology Artificial papers.
-Networks Neural have been choice Bioina popular for formatics solutions well as as protein classification http: //www.ncbi.nlm.nih.gov/guide/ data-software/#databases
+Figure 1: Machine learning techniques used in bioinformatics and biology papers.
+Artificial Neural Networks have been a popular choice for Bioinformatics solutions as well as protein classification

-In the late 90's Markov models were transformed into profile hidden Markov models [18] [27].
+Markov models [18] [27].
 Using statistical information of aligning multiple sequences together, profile HMMs provide a unique classification and segmentation solution that is tailored to the data provided during training.
 The flexibility of such models became very popular and are used almost as much as support vector machines.
 As well as SVM's, another ensemble method using randomized decision trees called random forests [8], have gained a modest amount of popularity since 2003.
 Often random forest methods, when compared to other ensemble methods like SVM's equal or achieve higher classification accuracy.
 This thesis will study protein classification using profile Hidden Markov models and Random Forests.